Some refinements of the Deligne-Illusie theorem: Abstract Koszul complexes

-\begin{thm} Let $m$ be an integer such that $m!$ is invertible in $A_X$, $q\geq m$ an integer.
-Suppose that either $q= m$, or that $m+1$ is not a zero divisor in $A_X$.
-Let $K$ be an abstract Koszul complex on $(X, A_X)$ satisfying the flatness condition (C3), and write
+\begin{theorem} Let $m$ be an integer such that $m!$ is invertible in $\cO$, and let $q\geq m$.
+Suppose that either $q= m$, or that $m+1$ is not a zero divisor in $\cO$.
+Let $K$ be an abstract Koszul complex on $(X, \cO)$ satisfying the flatness condition \eqref{eqn:flatness}, and write

 for its truncation in degrees $\leq 1$.
 Then the multiplication maps